dcarles/DiamondKata/README.md

 3. Third step is to generate a row for specific char with right external/internal padding.
 Generate Diamond A B using the generate row method.
 4. Fourth step is to write test and code that generate a diamond of any size.
 This code may have some duplicated logic and not optimal
 5. Fifth step is to Refactor the code, Remove duplications, optimize, etc
-6. Sixth step is to do some edge cases: Not letter, lowercase letter, 'Z' (biggest diamond), etc.
+6. Sixth step is to do some edge cases: Not letter render empty string, lowercase letter render same as uppercase letter, check and test we can render Diamond 'Z' (biggest diamond), etc.

 Notes:
 - In a real production project you would have a Core/BusinessLogic project separated from the command line UI and would have used Interfaces for the service and use DI but as this is small kata test dont think any of that is necessary.